Owen Miller Player Props: Brewers vs. Orioles

-On Tuesday, Owen Miller (.297 slugging percentage in past 10 games, with zero homers) and the Milwaukee Brewers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:40 PM ET.
+Owen Miller -- with a slugging percentage of .306 in his past 10 games, including zero home runs) -- will be in action for the Milwaukee Brewers against the Baltimore Orioles, with Dean Kremer on the mound, on June 7 at 7:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Reds.
+He had a hitless performance in his previous game (0-for-2) against the Orioles.

 Owen Miller Game Info & Props vs. the Orioles